 Once signed into law the bill would increase the minimum wage on the following schedule:

 - from $8.25 per hour to $8.75 per hour, effective October 1, 2017;

 - from $8.75 per hour to $9.25 per hour, effective October 1, 2018;

 - from $9.25 per hour to $9.75 per hour, effective October 1, 2019;

 - from $9.75 per hour to $10.25 per hour, effective October 1, 2020; and

 NFIB opposes a minimum wage hike.
 Many of Delaware’s small business are still adjusting to the most recent hike that took effect in June 2015 when the minimum wage was raised to $8.25.
 The volatile nature of these ever-increasing wage hikes is concerning to job creators and portrays the message that Delaware is not business friendly.

-Please contact your legislators about this proposal.
 If you have any questions or would like to share your story about how this wage increase would impact your business please email Miranda Bond, NFIB Senior Grassroots Manager at firstname.lastname@example.org